exercism/v3/languages/cpp/reference/implementing-a-concept-exercise.md

 - `<NAME>.h` and `<NAME>.cpp`. the stub implementation files, which is the starting point for students to work on the exercise.
 - `CMakeLists.txt`: the C++ project file.
 - `<NAME>_test.cpp`: the test suite.
-- `.meta/exemplar.h` and `.meta/exemplar.cpp`: an example implementation that passes all the tests.
+- `.meta/exemplar.h` and `.meta/exemplar.cpp`: an exemplar implementation that passes all the tests.
 - `test/tests_main.cpp`: generates test main from test library

 ## Step 2: Add documentation files